I’m a shy guy.

 People don’t have time to read a half a page email.
 That’s why it is extremely important to send really short emails and to the point emails.
 No fluff.

 Adding incentives such as discounts, free stuff or free publicity for those who join will increase your response rate.
 So definitely reward your customers in a way.

 Here’s a really good example of a customer testimonial video made by the guys over at Slack:

 #2 Screen share videos

-If your videos are teaching people how to use a software, an app or how to do stuff on their computer you don’t really need to show your face at all.
+If your videos are teaching people how to use software or if you’re selling online video courses on how to do stuff on their computers, sometimes you don’t need to show your face at all.